lorifranke/SlicerTMS/README.md

 <tr>
 <td valign="middle" width="200"> <img src="https://conda.io/projects/conda/en/latest/_images/conda_logo.svg"> </a></td>
 <td valign="top" width="800"><b> 7.
-Environment to run the CNN and TMS module </b></a><br> Please make sure that you have the correct environment and libraries to run the neural network.
+Environment to run the CNN and TMS module </b></a><br> Please make sure that you have the correct environment and libraries to run the neural network model.
+You will need to configure your libraries according to you GPU (if you don't have a GPU, the model will run by default on your CPU).
 We included an environment.yml file that can be imported into anaconda.
-Please see the conda website for how to activate an environment: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
+If you create your own environment, make sure to install the libraries vtk, pyigtl and nibabel.
+Please also see the conda website for how to activate an environment: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
 </tr>

 <tr>
 <td valign="middle" width="200">
 <img src="https://user-images.githubusercontent.com/38534852/204690660-075547c3-0ebe-4dc6-bc5f-7aa5ed595e64.png"></a></td>
 <td valign="top" width="800"><b> 8.
 Run Slicer TMS </b></a><br> Open your command line and navigate to the folder <code>SlicerTMS/server</code>.
 After the correct libraries have been installed in the environment, start the CNN model prediction by typing <code>python server.py Example1</code> to run the data from the Example1 folder and <code>python server.py Example2</code> for Example2.
-Please do NOT close this window and open 3D Slicer.
-After opening Slicer navigate to the dropdown menu <em>Welcome to Slicer</em> and select TMS --> Slicer TMS Module.
+Please do NOT close this window and open 3D Slicer now.
+After opening 3DSlicer navigate to the dropdown menu <em>Welcome to Slicer</em> and select TMS --> Slicer TMS Module.
 </tr>
 </table>